reema0814/MLOpsTemplate/src/workshop/documents/part_5.md

     > - Go to your Github repo, and click on 'Settings'
     > - Click on 'Branches' under 'Code and automation'
     > - Click on 'Add branch protection rule' under the 'Branch protection rules' to create a new rule, keep all defaults and set the following:
-    >     - Branch name pattern: main
+    >     - Branch name pattern: `main`
-    >     - Require a pull request before merging: CHECK
+    >     - Require a pull request before merging: **CHECK**
-    >     - Require status checks to pass before merging: CHECK
+    >     - Require status checks to pass before merging: **CHECK**
-    >     - Status checks that are required: type-in 'Workshop-Deployment' in the search box and select it (it should auto-complete).
+    >     - Status checks that are required: type-in **'Workshop-Deployment'** in the search box and select it (it should auto-complete).
 This name is the job name defined in the workshop_cd.yml file.
     >     - Click **Create** to enable this rule on your repo.

-    You can easily test this rule by creating a pull request to main from integration.
+    > You can easily test this rule by **creating a pull request to main from integration**.

     > Action Items:
-    > 1. Create a pull request from integration to main (if you have no changes in integration, first commit a simple change in your own dev branch by adding a comment to the score.py script for instance), and bring this over to integration via a Pull Request from your dev branch to integration.
-Once the CI workflow has completed, a Pull Request from integration to main will be automatically created.
+    > 1. If you have no changes in integration, first commit a simple change in your own dev branch by adding a comment to the score.py script for instance.
+    > 2. Bring this over to integration via a Pull Request from your dev branch to integration and an CI worklow will be triggered.
+    > 3. Once the CI workflow has completed, a Pull Request from integration to main will be automatically created.
-    > 2. Observe the status of the Pull Request to main: it should have triggered the CD run (based on the workshop_cd.yml triggers definition), and there should be a rule that prevents merging the Pull Request until the CD workflow completes succesfully.
+    > 4. Observe the status of the Pull Request to main: it should have triggered the CD run (based on the workshop_cd.yml triggers definition), and there should be a rule that prevents merging the Pull Request until the CD workflow completes succesfully.

 ## Success criteria